CASH PRIZE OF $5,000

-The American Bandmasters Association (ABA) and John Philip Sousa Foundation are proud to announce the 59th Sousa/ABA/Ostwald Award.
-Since 1956, this composition contest has stimulated the creation of many important new compositions for concert band and is responsible for more new band music than any other competition of its kind.
+The American Bandmasters Association (ABA) and John Philip Sousa Foundation are proud to announce the 65 th Sousa-ABA-Ostwald Composition Contest.
+Since 1956, this composition contest has stimulated the creation of many important new compositions for concert band and is responsible for more original band music than any other competition of its kind.

-The 2018 Award Committee will consider concert band compositions with a completion date no earlier than October 1, 2015 and with a difficulty rating of grade 5 or 6.
+The 2023 Award Committee will consider concert band compositions with a completion date no earlier than August 1, 2020, with a maximum difficulty rating of grade 4.

-The Sousa/Ostwald Committee (Committee) consists of ABA members who screen and judge the entries according to the rules listed below.
+The Sousa-ABA-Ostwald Committee (Committee) consists of ABA members who screen and judge the entries according to the rules listed below.

-The winning composition will be performed during the 2019 American Bandmasters Association Convention, which will be held in Loveland, CO, March 6-9, 2019.
+The winning composition will be performed at the 2024 American Bandmasters Association Convention, which will be held in Washington, D.C., March 6-9, 2024.

-2. Submissions must be original compositions for band with a completion date no earlier than October 1, 2015 and that have not previously been submitted.
+- Submissions must be original compositions for band with a completion date no earlier than August 1, 2020 and that have not previously been submitted.
 No transcriptions or arrangements are allowed, with the exception of works transcribed for band by the composer.
-(For these entries, the completion date of the transcription will serve as the date of eligibility.)
+(For these entries, the completion date of the transcription will serve as the date of eligibility).

-3. There is no prescribed instrumentation for this award, but entries should be scored for an ensemble that consists primarily of winds, brass, and percussion.
+- There is no prescribed instrumentation for this award, but entries should be scored for an ensemble that consists primarily of winds, brass, and percussion.
 The conventional symphonic band instrumentation is approximately as follows: Piccolo, Flutes, Oboes/English Horn, Bassoons/Contra Bassoon, E-flat Clarinet, B-flat Clarinets (3 parts), Bass Clarinet, Contra Bass Clarinet, Alto Saxophones (2 parts), Tenor Saxophone, Baritone Saxophone, Cornets/Trumpets (at least 3 parts), French Horns (4 parts), Trombones (3 or 4 parts), Euphoniums, Tubas, String Bass, Percussion.
-The score may also include Piano and/or other keyboard instruments, and may also include electronic elements produced by a synthesizer or computer.
+The score may also include Piano, Harp and/or other keyboard instruments and may also include electronic elements produced by a synthesizer or computer.
 Works for solo instruments with wind accompaniment are also eligible for consideration.

-5. Candidates should submit their entries via email to the address below.
+- Candidates should submit their entries via email to the address below.
 Submissions should include a PDF of the full score and an MP3 recording utilizing the instrumentation indicated on the score.
-Please do not send paper scores and/or parts, and note that MIDI-type realizations will NOT be accepted; recordings MUST be produced from a live performance or recording session.
-There is no requirement to remove the composers name or other identifying marks from the score or recording.
+Please do not send paper scores and/or parts and note that MIDI-type realizations will NOT be accepted; recordings MUST be produced from a live performance or recording session.
+All scores and recordings must be redacted of any information identifying the composer, consortium

 *Date of Completion